 When the Canada Emergency Response Benefit (CERB) was rolled out earlier this year to help Canadians who saw their income impacted by the coronavirus, everyone knew it would inevitably come to an end.
-That end is now near, as the government recently announced the CERB would be extended for four weeks before transitioning to EI.
-The final payment will be October 3, 2020.
+The CERB officially ended at the end of September as the government transitions people back onto EI.

 The EI program is set to change slightly to accommodate unique situations during the pandemic.
 More Canadians will be able to qualify for EI, including those who would not have qualified in the past because they may not have had sufficient qualifying hours.